Daniel J. Frey

 From the valley to the plain.

-From mountain top to ocean, the call went out that our democracy is in danger.
+From the mountaintop to the ocean, the call went out that our democracy was in danger.

 No person's life is in vain.